MaxRayskiy/GPS_Tracker/README.md

-## Current progress: receiving and parsing GPS data.
+## Current progress: receiving and parsing GPS data, starting GPRS module(see gprs_init branch).
-## Now working on: add base commands for GPRS module management.
+## Now working on: establish TCP connection with server.

 ## Hardware used in the project: